 Students pursuing the associate degree or academic certificate at BPCC must declare their intent to do so.
 Curricular requirements become effective at the date of the declaration of the academic major and do not date from the point of original enrollment in the College.

-The application, TOEFL scores, and other scholastic records must be filed in the Admissions/Registrar’s Office (sixty) 60 days prior to the beginning of the semester when admission is desired.
+The application, TOEFL scores, and other scholastic records must be filed in the Admissions/Registrar’s Office 90 days prior to the beginning of the semester when admission is desired.
 If complete documents are not on file by this deadline, the application will be considered for the next scheduled registration period.
 SCHOLASTIC RECORDS MUST BE TRANSLATED INTO THE ENGLISH LANGUAGE.
 Also, students must submit original documentation.
-International students are not eligible for provisional admission.
+International students seeking to attend on a student visa are not eligible for provisional admission.

-The transcript must be sent directly from the college or university to the Admissions/Registrar's Office.
-Former students must submit a readmission card (with the application fee waived).
+Former students must submit a readmission application (with the application fee waived).
 If the student has registered at another college or university since enrollment at BPCC, the student must request an official transcript from each institution, whether or not credit was earned.
 Former students must meet all admissions requirements from previous semesters before enrolling into the College.

 To be eligible for unconditional readmission to BPCC, the student must have earned a 2.000 average on all work attempted, both at BPCC and at all other colleges and universities attended since attending BPCC.
 A student will be readmitted on scholastic probation if an overall 2.000 average has not been earned, or if the last semester average is not 2.000 and the student would have been granted continued enrollment the last semester at BPCC.

 An applicant whose record does not meet unconditional readmission requirements and who has not been in residence at another college or university during the previous twelve months may be readmitted on scholastic probation.